AliceO2Group/QualityControl/doc/Advanced.md

 {
   "qc": {
     "postprocessing": {
-      "ExamplePostprocessing": {              "": "Name of the PP Task.", "active": "true",                     "": "Activation flag.
-If not \"true\", the PP Task will not be run.", "className": "namespace::of::PPTask", "": "Class name of the PP Task with full namespace.", "moduleName": "QcSkeleton",           "": "Library name.
+      "ExamplePostprocessingID": {            "": "ID of the PP Task.", "active": "true",                     "": "Activation flag.
+If not \"true\", the PP Task will not be run.", "taskName": "MyPPTaskName",           "": ["Name of the task, used e.g. in the QCDB.
+If empty, the ID is used.", "Less than 14 character names are preferred."], "className": "namespace::of::PPTask", "": "Class name of the PP Task with full namespace.", "moduleName": "QcSkeleton",           "": "Library name.
 It can be found in CMakeLists of the detector module.", "detectorName": "TST",                "": "3-letter code of the detector.",